World War II finally ended. Europe was in shambles.

 However, they could not remain there, as they were not Russian citizens.
 They traveled to Germany to reach Israel.
 However, fate was bitter, and when they traveled to another city to watch the games, there were 35 people with them.
 The bus overturned and all were injured or killed.
 Laibel was among the injured and lived for a few days.
 He was 40 years old when he died.
 May his soul be bound with the soul of the living.”

-To the preceding information I can now ad the following: His first wife Bracha also was from Telechan.
+To the preceding information I can now add the following: His first wife Bracha also was from Telechan.
 One of their two children was named Rezale; the other child’s name is not known at this time.
 The Germans in Telechan murdered all three on that fateful day in August 1941.
 They are buried in the common grave along with their relatives and neighbors.

 Golda is Laibel’s second wife and their ‘small daughter’ is Tzippora Argaman.
 Both have lived in Hadera since arriving in Israel in 1949.

 Contrary to the accounts in the Telechan Memorial Book, Morris Eisenberg’s children recall that Laibel, Golda, and Tzippora were originally scheduled to immigrate to the US rather than to Palestine.
 We remember our father flying to Washington to secure some necessary documents so that Laibel and his family could come to the US.
 Eadie (Eisenberg) Kames recalls that an apartment had been rented for their anticipated arrival.
 After Laibel’s death these plans changed.
-However, on a visit to Israel in 1999, Golda recounted that my father wanted Laibel and his family to come to the US, but that he preferred Palestine to with his mother and family.
+However, on a visit to Israel in 1999, Golda recounted that my father wanted Laibel and his family to come to the US, but that he preferred Palestine to be with his mother and family.

 Laibel was only 37 years old at the time of his death.
 He survived his first family.
 His second family survived him.